YuzheGu/Speech-Transcriber-with-RevAI/README.md

   - **API token** - Your API token.
   - **input_folder** - The name of the folder that stores your audio files.
   - **output_folder** - The name of the folder that will store transcriptions.
   - **output_format** - Output format of the text-only (.txt) file.
 Choose `CHAT` to have a CHAT format output file.
-Choose `customize` to have a customized format output file.
+Choose `unformatted` to have a customized unformatted output file.
 Be sure to click `confirm` before start transcribing.

 Optional settings to customize transcription